 For liquid oxygen, this particular vendor quoted about $200 for a 180 dewar, which contains 4,650 SCF.

-For comparison, let’s look at a 3-year return on investment period.
-Assume that you use a 180 dewar every day.
+In this scenario, assume that you use a 180 dewar every day.
+That’s a massive amount of oxygen, but some applications (e.g. aquaculture, vertical farming) have very large consumption.
 In a 24 hour period, a 120 LPM HVO system will generate about 24% more oxygen than is contained in a 180 dewar.